When Classes Evolve: A Benchmark and Framework for Stage-Aware Class-Incremental Learning: Benchmark Settings

+\textbf{Intra-class forgetting (Intra-F).} Standard CIL metrics do not reveal whether a model preserves recognition of the \emph{same class} after later-stage observations are introduced.
+To quantify this effect, we define Intra-F as a \emph{diagnostic metric} that measures the performance drop on the earliest morphological stage of each class, from its initial acquisition to the end of the full continual-learning stream.
+Let $b_i$ denote the evaluation step immediately after class $i$ is first learned at Stage-0, let $B$ denote the final evaluation step, and let $A_{i,0}^{(t)}$ denote the accuracy of class $i$ on its Stage-0 test subset evaluated at step $t$.
+Under the current two-stage protocol, we define

+where $[z]_+=\max(z,0)$.
+We use the positive-part operator to measure degradation only, without allowing improvements on some classes to offset forgetting on others.
+A larger $F_{\mathrm{intra}}$ indicates more severe forgetting of the earliest morphological stage of a class after subsequent continual updates.
+Unlike a terminal cross-stage accuracy gap, this metric compares the \emph{same} morphological stage before and after later-stage learning, and thus more directly reflects within-class forgetting under stage evolution.
+Although Stage-CIL naturally extends to more than two stages, the current benchmark primarily instantiates a two-stage regime, under which the above definition already captures the core challenge studied in this work.
+For more than two stages, the same before--after degradation is computed for every previously introduced non-terminal stage and then averaged across stages and classes.

-To concretely instantiate the Stage-CIL paradigm and its metrics, we construct and release \textbf{Stage-Bench}.
-The design of this benchmark follows a simple scientific principle: first isolate and rigorously measure the most challenging form of intra-class evolution before moving to finer-grained, multi-stage settings.
-We observe that, for many entities, the most drastic morphological shift occurs between an initial and a final phase of their lifecycle.
-Accordingly, Stage-Bench models evolution as a two-stage transition ($M=2$), focusing on the passage from an initial morphology (Stage-0) to an evolved morphology (Stage-1).
-This "maximal gap" design yields a clear and demanding stress test for intra-class coherence, making it possible to attribute performance changes directly to the ability to handle evolution.
+To concretely instantiate Stage-CIL and its metrics, we construct and release \textbf{Stage-Bench}.
+The benchmark is designed around a simple principle: before moving to richer multi-stage settings, we first isolate the most pronounced form of intra-class evolution under a controlled protocol.
+In many real entities, the largest semantic and morphological shift occurs between an initial form and a clearly evolved form.
+Accordingly, the current release adopts a two-stage core regime (Stage-0 and Stage-1), which serves as a minimal non-trivial instantiation of Stage-CIL and provides a clean test bed for studying whether a learner can preserve semantic identity across pronounced stage-specific changes.